rembold-cs151-master/Section03/index.md

 ## Some Considerations
 - As usual, breaking things down will usually help.
 Some things to think about may include:
   - Different lines have different content.
-How will you track what you should be printing?
+How will you track what you should be printing on a given line?
-  - How can you generate the necessary lines to print?
+    - How can you generate the necessary line to print?
     - How will you determine how many characters of different types to print on a line?
   - How will you manage printing multiple lines?